 - You must reach your destination after 4 am on the next day.

 - Your arrival date should be within the validity of the pass.

 The validity is the number of travel days of a rail pass.

 For a rail pass with a validity of 5 days within 1 month.
 If you activate your rail pass on the 1st of the month, you can travel on the 3rd, 4th, 7th, 12th and 30th of this month.

 Enjoy your trip with the discounts and bonuses that come with your rail pass.

 From hotel discounts to reduced museum fares and free ferry trips, your rail pass saves you money.

-Free transport on river boats on the Rine and Moselle
+Discount for river boats on the Rine and Moselle

 - More info: www.k-d.de